 Cllr Brown explained that the report sought Cabinet's support to agree a response on behalf of the Council to two consultations proposing to introduce new regulations in relation to the use of dwellings as temporary letting accommodation.
 He said that it had 'crept upon' the Council over the election period.
 He said that it was long overdue.
 It was in reference to short term holiday lets and second homes registration and explained that the current system for logging second homes in the District was quite ad hoc and used a number of methods.
-Therefore, a mandatory national registration scheme was welcomed and it would assist with planning in the District and help identify where the majority of second homes were located.
-He said that it was curious that it didn't extend to second homes and change of use in terms of planning.
+Therefore, a mandatory national registration scheme was welcomed and it would assist with planning in the District and help identify where the majority of second homes and change of use in terms of planning.
 It was also odd that it was a cheap option to roll out the permitted development system across the country.
 He said that economies of scale had clearly come into play.
 Cllr Brown concluded by saying that the proposals were broadly welcomed and it was likely that the outcome would not come into effect for a while, probably not until the next Government was in place.